PaDPaF: Partial Disentanglement with Partially-Federated GANs: Preliminaries

-However, the notation for the distributions that we will follow is based on the generative model literature to avoid confusion.
+Note that the notation for the distributions in this work will be based on the generative model literature to avoid confusion.
 Namely, $q_i(\*x,\*y) = q(\*x,\*y|i)$ is the target (data) distribution for client $i$ and $p_i(\*x,\*y; \theta)$ is the generative model for client $i$, where we often hide the dependence on $\theta$ for clarity.

-{\bf Private Modules.} { Our model makes use of private modules or parameters \cite{bui2019furl}.
-Namely, we split the parameters of the models $\theta_i$ into a {\it private} part $\theta_i^\text{pvt}$ and a {\it federated} part $\theta_i^\text{fed}$, typically in a non-trivial, structured manner that is specific to the model design.
-The only difference between these two parts is that the federated parameters are aggregated normally as in {\tt FedAvg}, whereas the private parameters are kept as is and outside the server's control.
-Thus, it could be thought of that $\theta_i^\text{fed}$ should be more biased towards a trajectory that is close to all clients, whereas $\theta_i^\text{pvt}$ should be free from this constraint and could potentially traverse different regions from the other clients to account for the domain shift effect, all while still optimizing the global objective~\cref{eq:fl-obj}. }
+{\bf Private Modules.} { Our model uses private modules or parameters, as in~\citep{bui2019furl}.
+Namely, for each client $i$, we split the parameters of its model $\theta_i$ into a {\it private} part $\theta_i^\text{pvt}$ and a {\it federated} part $\theta_i^\text{fed}$, typically in a non-trivial, structured manner that is specific to the model design.
+The only difference between these two parts is that the federated parameters are aggregated, whereas the private parameters are kept as is. }